Bullying10K: A Large-Scale Neuromorphic Dataset towards Privacy-Preserving Bullying Recognition: Discussion

 This research introduces a novel event-driven dataset called Bullying10K, which utilizes Dynamic Vision Sensor (DVS) cameras to detect instances of violent behavior while preserving individual privacy.
+This approach offers a novel possibility for privacy preservation, distinct from traditional image surveillance methods.
+It has an influence in the field of privacy protection and security surveillance.

+However, typically, the kind of private information that cameras can capture is varied and encompasses aspects like facial details, gait patterns, and even individuals' habits of daily life.
+Some recent technologies can identify specific individuals using non-facial information \cite{wan2018survey,wang2019survey,marsico2019survey}.
+Our dataset might struggle to prevent leaks of non-facial information, such as gait data.
+Still, we wish to emphasize that facial data is the most commonly used and has been incorporated into many crucial applications.
+This type of privacy is our primary focus in this paper.

+Moreover, for the reason for clarity in labeling and for comparability during model validation, our dataset defines specific, commonly observed actions.
+It's challenging to cover every possible violent or non-violent action a person might exhibit comprehensively.
+However, an incomplete category set might increase the risk of classification errors in the model, which could adversely affect judgments regarding violence.

-The dataset is designed to address the limitations of existing event-driven datasets by featuring complex, rapid movements and overlapping figures, presenting higher complexity and challenges.
+The dataset addressed the limitations of existing event-driven datasets by featuring complex, rapid movements and overlapping figures, presenting higher complexity and challenges.
 By offering a large-scale dataset, Bullying10K enables researchers to explore complex actions and contributes to advancements in violence detection and privacy-preservation techniques.